-K’cho started a exhibition with google this year is offering free Wifi to anybody.
-In the Studio there are several art students working and their are also given time and space to create their own work with the equipment of the studio.
+K’cho started an exhibition with Google this year is offering free Wifi to anybody.
+In the Studio, there are several art students working and there are also given time and space to create their own work with the equipment of the studio.

 They know a lot about the place and K’chos work and are happy to give you a tour around the Romerillo to see his work and the work of artists that participate in the project.

 The Romerillo is close to the ISA (art school) and the Paradero de Playa in the neighborhood Playa in Havana.

 Check http://www.kchoestudio.com for more information and to keep updated about current projects.